micahchoo/micahchoo/README.md

 ## Hi, My name is Micah

 >I work with various collectives learning to nurture conversations, efforts and people.
 I do this through creative making and facilitating cross-conversations.
-I work/have worked with these collectives in the domains of open community technology _[Janastu,](https://open.janastu.org/)_, human rights in the inclusive digital_[Design Beku](https://designbeku.in/)_, art-based design practice(Agamashaala), archival, and annotation_[Milli](https://www.milli.link/)_ and creative place-based research undertaken in the Dakkhani region  [Living Labs Network and Forum](https://linktr.ee/llnaf)._
+I work/have worked with these collectives in the domains of open community technology [Janastu,](https://open.janastu.org/), human rights in the inclusive digital [Design Beku](https://designbeku.in/), art-based design practice(Agamashaala), archival, and annotation [Milli](https://www.milli.link/) and creative place-based research undertaken in the Dakkhani region [Living Labs Network and Forum](https://linktr.ee/llnaf).

 #### What kind of change am I excited by?